Marks Required in NEET 2026 for MBBS Abroad

 • SC/ST/OBC : 96/720

-However, this does not mean that the NEET 2025 qualifying marks will be higher because the NEET 2024 exam was comparatively easier that any of the years till now.
-In last year, there have been dozens of candidates who scored full 720/720 marks as well which might not be seen in 2025.
+However, this does not mean that the NEET 2026 qualifying marks will be higher because previous year’s NEET exam was easier.
+In 2024, there were several candidates who scored full 720/720 marks which is quite un-expected any time soon in NEET 2026 or after it.

-We suggest students to target at least 150 (For General category) and 120 (For Reserved category).
-If you are able to achieve this score, you will have yourself on the safer side to choose any medical university abroad where you wish to study medicine.
+We suggest students to aim to score at least 160 (For General category) and 130 (For Reserved category).
+If you are able to achieve this score, you will have yourself on the safer side to choose any medical university abroad (government & private) where you wish to study medicine.

 These qualifying marks might seem high or low to few readers according to the trend observed in past few years.
-But, if you target these scores, then it’s possible that you will at least end up scoring something near this score.
-The qualifying marks in NEET 2025 might be less than last year, as it’s quite difficult that the NEET paper will be as easy as it was in 2024 any time soon.
+But, if you target these scores, then it’s possible that you will at least end up scoring something more than this score.
+The qualifying marks in NEET 2026 actually might be less than our predictions.
+This is because we have suggested a minimum scores at which students can be fully optimistic about qualifying NEET, no matter how tough the exam is.

-All NEET 2025 qualified students will be eligible for MBBS from abroad & India.
+All NEET 2026 qualified students will be eligible for MBBS from abroad & India.
 The other 50% students in bottom half will not be qualified for for MBBS course from abroad/India too.
 The same applies to reserved category students, however the criteria is somewhat relaxed for them.
-They have to be in 40th percentile i.e. maintain score so much so that they stay in the top 60% students out of total appearing students.
+They have to be in 40th percentile i.e. score better than 40% of reserved category students out of total reserved category appearing students.